Banaanae/funny-character-maker/README.md

 Many of these characters have been sorted quite subjectively, so many of these characters have different interactions between speccific characters.
 I have attempted to sort them by their most common behaviour, but support between devices varies.

+More specifically, some characters may behave differently when the preceeding character is a whitespace (or nothing), I sorted based on the behaviour of when a latin letter was preceeding.
+Additionally many characters won't render correctly, instead falling back to a box with its unicode code.
+Problematic characters were placed into the "Spare" category (under the full profile)

 ## Running locally

 Set up a http server to allow for fetching of the char files, below is an example for Node.js